antunjurkovic-collab/dual-native-pattern/WHITEPAPER.md

 - **GraphQL over HTTP**
   - Expose CID as a field on resources.
   - Implement safe writes via a `validator` argument on mutations that return `newCid` on success.
-  - Use application-level caching keyed by CID; integrity can be an explicit digest field.
+  - Use application-level caching keyed by `RID + CID`, since HTTP caching is typically ineffective for POST-based GraphQL queries.
+  - Expose an explicit digest field if integrity verification is required.

 - **RPC / gRPC**
   - Include the validator (CID) in request messages.